By Michael ten Hove

 3. Manage change beyond the initial deployment

-Ensure ongoing success by leveraging the steering committee to meet at a set cadence and drive the program forward.
-They will mediate potential transformation challenges, review and recognize success and support change decisions—such as incorporating the commercial transformation into onboarding for newcomers and creating continued training resources.
+Ensure ongoing omnichannel success by leveraging the steering committee to meet at a set cadence and drive the program forward.
+They will mediate potential omnichannel implementation challenges, review and recognize success and support change decisions—such as incorporating the commercial transformation into onboarding for newcomers and creating continued training resources.

 Annual summits that gather all key stakeholders, from both the customer and vendor teams, provide the greatest impact for maintaining constructive momentum that reinforces a collective sense of purpose and direction.
 This is a time to recognize future opportunities and capitalize on what is working well, identify yet-to-be-working gaps and align on general KPI targets that evolve into specific benchmarks as the program matures.

 An approach of continual improvement based on lessons learned is particularly useful for orchestrating a successful omnichannel campaign.
 For example, it’s unrealistic to attribute a sales uplift assessment solely to the omnichannel strategy without recognizing the diverse elements that contribute to business success.